Devgan79/AI-driven-Decision-Support-Car-recommendation/README.md

 This system compares your preferences (like brand, fuel type, mileage, price range, etc.) with a dataset of cars.
 It uses **Cosine Similarity** to find cars that match your tastes the closest.

-Once you set your preferences, the app will show you the **Top 5 Recommended Cars** with their prices, fuel type, transmission, and more.
+Once you set your preferences, the app will show you the **Top 5 Recommended Cars** with their prices, fuel type, transmission, and more

 ---